A proof-theoretic metatheorem for nonlinear semigroups generated by an accretive operator and applications: Treating nonlinear semigroups generated by the Crandall-Liggett formula

-then the semigroup $\mathcal{S}$ generated by $A$ through the Crandall-Liggett formula is uniformly equicontinuous in the sense of \cite{KKA2016}, i.e. there exists a function $\omega:\mathbb{N}\times\mathbb{N}\times\mathbb{N}\to\mathbb{N}$ such that
+then the semigroup $\mathcal{S}$ generated by $A$ through the Crandall-Liggett formula is uniformly equicontinuous in the sense of \cite{KKA2016}, i.e.\ there exists a function $\omega:\mathbb{N}\times\mathbb{N}\times\mathbb{N}\to\mathbb{N}$ such that

-Concretely, assuming w.l.o.g. that $A^*$ is nondecreasing, this so-called \emph{modulus of uniform equicontinuity} for $\mathcal{S}$ can be given by
+Concretely, assuming w.l.o.g.\ that $A^*$ is nondecreasing, this so-called \emph{modulus of uniform equicontinuity} for $\mathcal{S}$ can be given by

-Note in particular that this modulus in independent on the parameter $K$. \end{remark}
+Note in particular that this modulus is independent of the parameter $K$. \end{remark}

-We now come to the main theoretical result of this paper which comprises a proof-theoretic bound extraction theorem akin to the usual metatheorems of proof mining for the system $H^\omega_p$.
-The proof of this metatheorem follows the general outline of most other proofs in the literature discussed before and since the proof is very much standard in this way, we omit most of the details and in the following just sketch the majorizability of the new constant $S$.
+We now come to the main theoretical result of this paper which comprises a proof-theoretic bound extraction theorem for the system $H^\omega_p$ akin to the usual metatheorems of proof mining.
+As discussed before, the proof of this metatheorem follows the general outline of most other proofs in the literature and, since the proof is very much standard in this way, we hence omit most of the details and in the following mainly just sketch the majorizability of the new constant $S$.